Make Extra Cash By Selling Your Stuff on Ebay – GS15

 At the time of this writing, if you search for “dress shirt” on eBay it will yield over 12,000 listings.
 However, if you search for “M banana republic dress shirt blue” we only get 5 results.
 As sellers, this is what we want – limited competition when people search for our item.
 If your listing title just said “dress shirt,” then your shirt would now be thrown in the world’s largest bargain bin with 12,000 other shirts for people to dig through.
 The more detail you put in the title, the easier it is for your buyers to find it.

-The first picture is free, but Ebay does charge to add additional pictures.
-I suggest adding at least one additional picture, unless you are convinced that the item doesn’t need it.
+The first picture is free, but eBay does charge to add additional pictures.
+I suggest adding at least one additional picture unless you are convinced that the item doesn’t need it.
 Buyers like to see products from different angles and with detail.

 Use the description field to fill in any and all detail that you couldn’t squeeze into the title section.
 The more detail the better.
 I learned the hard way when selling my wife’s clothes that a lot of the eBaying women like to know the measurements of each item before bidding on it.